RobinZzi/zhangyxlab.github.io/pages/positions.md

 We're recruiting 2-3 research assistants to help build a brand-new lab and help generate or analyze exciting single-cell datasets.
 Please see [Job Ad|研究助理招聘]({{site.url}}/{{site.baseurl}}/assets/files/research_assistant_ad.pdf) for more details.

-### Research intern opportunities
+### Visiting students
-Our lab is open to motivated undergraduate students who would like to do a summer/winter internship or work on undergraduate thesis projects.
+Our lab is open to motivated undergraduate students who would like to do summer/winter internship or work on undergraduate thesis projects.
 If you're interested please contact me at zhangyanxiao@westlake.edu.cn.